MEET OUR STAFF

 REBECCA ROBERTSON

-Rebecca comes to us from Baltimore, MD where she worked as a Kindergarten Lead Teacher.
-She has worked in the school system for over 5 years, and is thrilled to join our team and be part of this community!
+Rebecca hails from Baltimore, MD where she worked as a Kindergarten Lead Teacher.
+She has worked as a teacher in various schools for over 6 years and is an integral member of the community!
 In addition to reading and writing in her free time, she enjoys working in her home art studio.
-She loves traveling with her husband, and spending time outdoors to inspire her creative spirit!
+She loves traveling with her husband and spending time outdoors to inspire her creative spirit!

 ANDY UNGURIS